7 Ways to Nourish your Body, Mind, & Spirit this Autumn

 Go through your home and office and get rid of things you no longer have a use for, find beautiful or inspirational.
 With the only pause being a moment of gratitude for the purpose an item did serve us, and then letting it go gracefully.

-You're left with only the essentials and beautiful items that inspire you.
+You're left with only the essentials that are useful and items that are beutiful and inspire you.

 2. Do an Autumn Clearing...
 Internally.